The Best Personalised Dog Collars Australia - An Overview

 It’s a very economical option for the levels of customisation that is offered.
 If the size is right, we highly recommend these embroidered dog collars.

 It’s fair to say that many personalised collars on this list have had some amazing design features.
 Bowties are common.
 Printed patterns too.
 Even customisable font colours.
 All great things.
 But this one is the most unique we could find.
 The removable Velcro flower is just adorable.

 Beyond the flower itself, which clearly takes centre stage, the floral prints that this model comes in are also luxurious and classy.
-There are 4 patterns in total.
+There are four patterns in total.
 The black and green design is our favourite, but you also have beige and peach, cream and dusty blue, and a bright baby pink design.
-Quite feminine you could say, but ultimately a stylish look for any and every dog.
+Quite feminine you could say, but ultimately a stylish look for any princess pup.

 But will it fit every dog?
 There are only three sizes to choose from with the PAWID Custom Dog Collar.
-The smallest size is suitable for a neck width of 25 - 40cm.
-The medium size is best for a neck width of 30-55cm.
-Finally, the largest size can fit a neck width of 40-65cm.
+The smallest size is suitable for a neck width of 25 cm to 40 cm.
+The medium size is best for a neck width of 30 cm to 55 cm.
+Finally, the largest size can fit a neck width of 40 cm to 65 cm.
 Again, this is amazing for large dogs.
 It’s not terribly for small dogs but an extra-extra small option wouldn’t go amiss.